elasticio/elasticio.github.io/content/_guides/new-mapper.md

 ![New Mapper Components](/assets/img/integrator-guide/new-mapper/Components.png)

 ### Versions
 Here you can select the required Component version.
+As versions may differ by functionality, sometimes it is essential to use the most recent or a bit older one, depending on the task requirements.

 ![New Mapper Versions](/assets/img/integrator-guide/new-mapper/Versions.png)